diversen/ppm-project-manager/README.md

 ## Configuration

-You should create a `config-locale` dir which you can make different from machine to machine.

-The `config-locale` dir will override settings in `config`.

-    mkdir config-locale

 You can look at the other `config/` files, but you don't need to change these in order to run the system local now:

     ./serv

+The above command runs the built-in PHP server.

-If you are running on a apache2 server something like the following in your configuration, e.g. in a  `.htaccess` file placed in `www`
+On a apache2 server you need something like the following added to your configuration, e.g. in a  `.htaccess` file placed in `www`

     RewriteEngine on
     RewriteBase /
     RewriteCond %{REQUEST_FILENAME} !-f
     RewriteCond %{REQUEST_FILENAME} !-d
     RewriteRule ^(.*)$ index.php?q=$1 [L,QSA]

-The above command runs the built-in PHP server.

 ## Login